 His wife Mary Jane Jackson was also born on the 31st of May, but five years later in 1848.
 Therefore it was appropriate that they married on their birthdays, May 31st, 1870, in Chatham.
-She was the 4th of 9 children born to Thomas and Mary Jane Jackson.
+Mrs. Golden was the 4th of 9 children born to Thomas and Mary Jane Jackson.
 Her parents were farmers and she was raised in the Township of Tilbury West, (Essex County) Ontario.
-Her siblings included; Sarah, Edward, Samuel, Susannah, Matilda, Thomas, Joseph and Robert.
+Her siblings were; Sarah, Edward, Samuel, Susannah, Matilda, Thomas, Joseph and Robert.

 According to the 1882 Ontario Medical Register Dr. Golden joined the Ontario College of Physicians and Surgeons on the 28th of April, 1873.

-By 1901, the Golden family was living in Highgate.
+By 1901, the Golden family was living in the Village of Highgate.

-*Dr. Golden’s son George Charles Golden served with the United States Army during World War II.
-Dr. Golden’s grandson John Cooper Golden also became a doctor.
+**Dr. Golden’s son George Charles Golden became an ordained Episcopal Minister.
+Dr. Golden’s grandson John Cooper Golden became a dentist